 One of the things that has been on my to-make list forever is this—honeycomb!
 I don’t think it’s a big secret that I don’t love corn syrup.
-I’ll use it on occasion but I try and avoid it when I can; mainly because I hate the flavor.
-(I do love it in marshmallows though.)
-For me, corn syrup has this acidic flavor that hits me in the back of my throat that I don’t love.
+I do love it in marshmallows though.
 This honeycomb doesn’t have a drop of corn syrup, instead it uses honey because duh, that’s what honeycomb should be made with!

 I used clover honey, but feel free to use wildflower or another type of honey that you like.
 I’d probably avoid raw, mainly because I haven’t tried it that way and I want you to actually end up with something edible, breakable and delicious.

 The honeycomb is cooked in a large pot (I used a 5-quart Dutch oven).
 When you add everything to the pot, you’ll think it’s a bit silly and it’s way too big but when the baking soda is added, the whole thing bubbles up quite a bit so you want that extra space.
 SAFETY!

 It really takes like 10 minutes to make.
 And after that you just transfer it to a baking sheet and wait for it to set, which is like a minute.

 This cake is up on da blog.
 Which means I’m officially out of a slump (I think).
 I feel like there’s been this little emoji cloud hanging above me as I walk around.